-Deep learning provides a set of machine learning methods that have emerged in recent decades and shown to overcome previous limitations of statistical and econometric models\citep{yoon2021forecasting, Deng2018ArtificialII}.
-These techniques have been widely used in many fields, achieving widespread adoption in the image recognition, intelligent recommendation, and autonomous driving, etc\citep{lecun2015deep}.
-Recurrent neural networks (RNNs) are deep learning methods designed to process arbitrarily long sequences of data\citep{Elman1990}.
-They have been used for natural language processing\citep{chandra2021covid,sun2017review,chandra2021biden}, bio-informatics\citep{tcbb:Hawkins+Boden:2005}, and time series forecasting \citep{chandra2021evaluation}.
-The LSTM model is an advanced RNN designed to identify long range dependencies in sequences \citep{hochreiter1997long}.
-The bidirectional LSTM (BD-LSTM) was developed for exploiting information across an entire sequence \citep{graves2005bidirectional} to improve language processing models; however, it also can be used for time series forecasting \citep{said2021predicting,chandra2021evaluation} by processing the preceding sequence in both directions.
-The encoder-decoder LSTM (ED-LSTM) is another variant of LSTM, it had a new architecture that learns to encode a variable-length sequence into a fixed-length vector representation and to decode a given fixed-length vector\citep{cho2014learning}, widely used in pattern recognition scenarios \citep{park2018sequence} and also time series forecasting \citep{chandra2021evaluation}.
-Unlike LSTM which is a variant of RNNs, convolutional neural networks (CNNs) \citep{alzubaidi2021review} are deep learning methods which are mostly prominent in image processing, but have shown very promising results in time series prediction \citep{chandra2021evaluation}, such as stock price prediction \citep{chen2016financial}.
-We note that CNNs have not been extensively applied in macroeconomic forecasting \citep{maehashi2020macroeconomic}, although they have a lot of potential.
+Deep learning provides a set of machine learning models that have demonstrated to overcome some of the limitations of statistical and econometric models \cite{yoon2021forecasting, Deng2018ArtificialII}.
+These techniques have achieved widespread adoption in areas such as image recognition, recommender systems, time series forecasting, and autonomous driving \cite{lecun2015deep}.
+Recurrent Neural Networks (RNNs) are deep learning models designed to process arbitrarily long sequences of data \cite{Elman1990} which has made them prominent for natural language processing (NLP)\cite{chandra2021covid,sun2017review,chandra2021biden}, bioinformatics \cite{tcbb:Hawkins+Boden:2005}, and time series forecasting \cite{chandra2021evaluation}.
+The Long Short-Term Memory (LSTM) network is an advanced RNN designed to identify long-term dependencies in sequences \cite{hochreiter1997long}.
+Since the development of LSTM networks, further advancements have been made.
+The Bi-directional LSTM (BD-LSTM) was developed for exploiting information across an entire sequence in order to improve NLP models \cite{graves2005bidirectional}; however, it also can be used for time series forecasting by processing the preceding sequence in both directions \cite{said2021predicting,chandra2021evaluation}.
+The Encoder-Decoder LSTM (ED-LSTM) is another variant that learns to encode a variable-length sequence into a fixed-length vector representation and to decode a given fixed-length vector \cite{cho2014learning}, widely used in pattern recognition \cite{park2018sequence} and time series forecasting \cite{chandra2021evaluation}.
+Convolutional neural networks (CNNs) \cite{alzubaidi2021review} are deep learning models developed specifically for image processing which have shown very promising results in time series prediction \cite{chandra2021evaluation}, such as stock price prediction \cite{chen2016financial}.
+We note that although they have potential, CNNs have not been extensively applied in macroeconomic forecasting \cite{maehashi2020macroeconomic}.